UNICEF Australia is committed to achieving best practice in governance, transparency and accountability.

 The Australian Committee for UNICEF Limited is a signatory to the Australian Council for International Development’s (ACFID) Code of Conduct

 , which sets minimum standards of governance, management and accountability for member agencies.
 Adherence to the code is monitored by an independent Code of Conduct Committee, to whom complaints relating to a breach of the ACFID Code of Conduct

 by an ACFID code member can be made.

 At UNICEF Australia we welcome feedback from our supporters and the community, and we take complaints very seriously.

 UNICEF Australia seeks to have any complaint or dispute raised and received in a constructive and open manner and resolution achieved in a timely and effective way.

 To make a complaint or provide feedback, please contact our Supporter Relations Team on 1300 884 233, or send us an email here

 .
-However if your complaint is of a more serious nature, please refer to UNICEF Australia’s Complaints policy and procedures
+However if your complaint is of a more serious nature, please refer to UNICEF Australia’s Complaints policy

 which may assist you in lodging your complaint.